 11. Will the use of drugs or alcohol affect the outcome of a sexual misconduct complaint?

-The use of alcohol and/or drugs by either party will not diminish the Respondent’s responsibility.
-On the other hand, alcohol and/or drug use is likely to affect the Claimant’s memory and, therefore, may affect the outcome of the complaint.
+The use of alcohol and/or drugs by either party will not diminish the Responding Party’s responsibility.
+On the other hand, alcohol and/or drug use is likely to affect the Reporting Party’s memory and, therefore, may affect the outcome of the complaint.
 A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to support their complaint.
-If the Claimant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the Respondent without further corroborating information.
-Use of alcohol and/or other drugs will never excuse a violation by a Respondent.
+If the Reporting Party does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the Responding Party without further corroborating information.
+Use of alcohol and/or other drugs will never excuse a violation by a Responding Party.

 12. Will either party’s prior use of drugs and/or alcohol be a factor when reporting sexual misconduct?

 Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present complaint.